danchern97/tda4atd/README.md

 Despite the prominent performance of existing ATD method, they still lack interpretability and robustness towards unseen text generation models.
 To this end, we propose three types of interpretable TDA features for this task, and empirically show that the features derived from the BERT model outperform count- and neural-based baselines up to 10% on three common datasets, and tend to be the most robust towards unseen GPT-style generation models as opposed to existing methods.
 The probing analysis of the features reveals their sensitivity to the surface and syntactic properties.
 The results demonstrate that TDA is a promising line with respect to NLP tasks, specifically the ones that incorporate surface and structural information.

+We briefly list the features below, and refer the reader to the paper for more details:
+* Topological features (Betti numbers, the number of edges, the number of strong connected components, etc.);
+* Features derived from barcodes (the sum of lengths of bars, the variance of lengths of bars, the time of birth/death of the longest bar, etc.);
+* Features based on distance to patterns (attention to previous token, attention to punctuation marks, attention to CLS-token, etc.).

 # Dependencies
 The code base requires: